Alfa Romeo Stelvio: History and development

 For the 2019 model year, diesel engines of the Stelvio were updated to meet the Euro 6d emissions standards, with AdBlue technology introduced to tackle particulates in the exhaust.
 Both the 150 PS and 180 PS versions got 10 PS more from this change.
 In addition, Alfa Romeo introduced a new trim level for Europe: the Ti (Turismo Internazionale).
 Slightly different than the similarly named Stelvio Ti on sale in the United States, the Euro-spec Ti is fitted with the TBI-M 2.0-litre inline-four, mated to an eight-speed automatic transmission, with power sent to all four wheels through Alfa Romeo's Q4 all-wheel drive system.

-All models feature an 8.8-inch infotainment system with Apple Car Play and Android Auto as standard, while small tweaks have been made throughout the ranges.
-In Europe, consumption standards use the WLTP measuring system, which increases accuracy for consumption and emission figures.
+In 2020, Alfa Romeo introduced the newly updated Stelvio in China, with both the Giulia and the Stelvio featuring updated interiors, a new 8.8-inch touchscreen for the infotainment system, which now offers a WiFi hotspot, over-the-air software upgrades, integrated emergency call function, and call assistant function.
+There is the new leather-wrapped multi-function steering wheel and gear lever, with revised dashboard materials.
+The debut for North America was in the 2019 LA Auto Show.
+As of 2022 in North America, the Stelvio has four distinct models.
+Starting with the base model Sprint, the Ti, the Veloce and the top-of-the-line Quadrifoglio.
+In light of the Alfa Romeo Tonale's release, Stelvio's range of models was condensed from seven to four.